Norway Chess: Classical tournament

 In parallel with the open tournament, an inaugural women-only version was held, with an equal prize fund given for the open and women's tournament.
 A classical win was worth 3 points and a loss 0 points.
-If the classical game was drawn, an armageddon game (white with 7 minutes, black with 10 minutes) was played, with the same colours as the classical game.
+If the classical game was drawn, an armageddon game (white with 10 minutes, black with 7 minutes and draw odds) was played, with the same colours as the classical game.
 The player who won the armageddon game received 1½ points and the loser 1 point.
-The open section of the tournament was won by Magnus Carlsen, whilst Ju Wenjun won the women's section of the event.
+The open section of the tournament was won by Magnus Carlsen, while Ju Wenjun won the women's section of the event.